Video Interview Practice Tool

 Throughout the application process for studying in the U.S. you may be asked to take part in an interview.
-This interview may be part of your application process, for a scholarship, but you will definitely have an interview as part of the visa process.
+This interview could be part of your application process or for a scholarship, but you will definitely have an interview as part of the visa process.

 Here are a few tips to help you prepare for a successful interview!

 Don’t let your background and surroundings become a distraction during your interview.
 Keep your background simple and make sure that there is enough light.
 Aim to have little to no background noise if possible for the duration of your interview.
 You want the focus to be on you.

 Tip 2 – Pay Attention to Your Non-Verbal Communication

 Research has shown that only about 10% of the impression that you make on others is based on the words you use, the rest is nonverbal!
 Choose your words carefully, but work even harder to be open, confident, positive, and respectful.
 Be sure you highlight your value and confidence by sitting up straight, show that you care, and why they should care!

 Always keep in mind you will appear more confident and approachable if you look the interviewer in the eyes.
 If you are participating in an interview virtually that means looking at your camera.
 If it helps you can block the rest of the screen to eliminate distractions!